ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 66pacific.com has a nice [online tool][66pacific-calculator] which performs this calculation.
 Unless I'm lucky, this will only give me a starting point for your coil.
-Since I use fixed-value capacitors, I need to adjust the inductance higher or lower in order to make our trap resonant on the higher frequency band.
+Since I use fixed-value capacitors, I'll need to compensate by adjusting the inductance higher or lower in order to make our trap resonant on the higher frequency band.

 ### Build air-coil with pvc coupler